PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 2. Develop and test a new or updated component that conforms to the guidelines in the document
 3. Create a PR for the Pipedream team to review and post a message in our [community forum](https://pipedream.com/community/c/dev/11)
 4. Address feedback provided by Pipedream
-5. Once Pipedream completes it review, the team will merge the PR to the `master` branch
+5. Once the review is complete and approved, Pipedream will merge the PR to the `master` branch

 Looking for ideas?
 Check out [sources](https://github.com/PipedreamHQ/pipedream/issues?q=is%3Aissue+is%3Aopen+%5BSOURCE%5D+in%3Atitle) and [actions](https://github.com/PipedreamHQ/pipedream/issues?q=is%3Aissue+is%3Aopen+%5BACTION%5D+in%3Atitle+) requested by the community!